 All Saints Day on Nov.
-1 presents a great opportunity to watch movies and television programs about Christian martyrs, such as THE ROBE, QUO VADIS, and A.D., among others, and to watch movies about ordinary people who were extraordinary Christians, such as CHARIOTS OF FIRE about Eric Liddell and UNBROKEN about Louis Zamperini.
+1 presents a great opportunity to watch movies and television programs about Christian martyrs, such as THE ROBE, QUO VADIS, A.D., BONHOEFFER: AGENT OF GRACE, SOPHIE SCHOLL: THE FINAL DAYS, and PAUL, THE APOSTLE, among others, and to watch movies about ordinary people who were extraordinary Christians, such as CHARIOTS OF FIRE and ON WINGS OF EAGLES about Eric Liddell and UNBROKEN and UNBROKEN: PATH TO REDEMPTION about Louis Zamperini.

 Oct.
-31, the day before All Saints Day, is a very important day for Protestant Christians.
-Today marks the day Martin Luther posted his Ninety-five Theses on the door of the Castle Church in Wittenberg, Germany (Oct.
-31, 1517), marking the anniversary of the beginning of the Protestant Reformation, which helped inspire the founders of the United States of America, that “shining city on a hill” that brings great light to the world.
+31, the day before All Saints Day, is a very important day for Protestant Christians, known as Reformation Day.
+Reformation Day celebrates the anniversary of the day Martin Luther posted his Ninety-five Theses on the door of the Castle Church in Wittenberg, Germany (Oct.
+31, 1517), marking the beginning of the Protestant Reformation which helped inspire the founders of the United States of America, that “shining city on a hill” that brings great light to the world.

 History tells us Martin Luther picked that day to protest the heretical use of indulgences because everyone would be in church that night to celebrate All Hallows’ Eve, the night before All Saints Day, and would then be in church the next day to celebrate All Saints Day.
 Because of that, Oct.
 31 presented a great opportunity to alert people about the church’s improper use of the Gospel of Jesus Christ.

-Today, Oct.
-31, also presents a great opportunity to watch movies that celebrate the Protestant Reformation and all the good that it has brought into the lives of the faithful.
+Thus, Oct.
+31 also presents a great opportunity to watch movies that celebrate the Protestant Reformation and all the good that it has brought into the lives of the faithful.